Executive Advantage

 Recently I worked with a client to produce a safety manual.
 This is a well run business.
 Safety is a prime concern, a day-to-day priority in every aspect of the business.

 As I began the project I thought it would be simple to put together a few simple rules like wearing safety helmets while on the job site and using seat belts when driving company cars, but then I ran into “the silent killer” and realized that every business is vulnerable, even the very best ones.
-The silent killer is the Opioid Crisis which impacts most businesses in the United States.

 The death rate is gigantic: 192 deaths per day.
 This is part of the Opioid Crisis.